wp-plugins/clickdesk-live-support-chat-plugin/readme.txt

 == Installation ==

-*Server Requirements:* PHP5 with PHP Curl installed.

 *Wordpress versions:* Wordpress 2.7 or higher.

-**How should I setup ClickDesk live chat for my site?**
+**How should I setup ClickDesk's Wordpress live chat for my site?**

 It's very simple.
 Just follow the easy steps listed below

-* Install and activate the plugin
+* Install and activate this plugin
-* Add operator
-* Create a department and add this operator
-* Click on "Install Plugin" to see ClickDesk live on your website
+* Click on the 'ClickDesk live chat' tab on the left side bar of your dashboard.
+Click 'Go to dashboard', Signup and login.
+* Click the 'install plugin' link after logging in and add an operator.
+* You can see ClickDesk appear on your website.
 * Click on 'Add HelpDesk' if you would like to enable the built-in lite help desk feature

 *Thanks for using ClickDesk* :)